Connect With Us!

 Stop by and like us!

-The 2014 Art in the Park program will celebrate one hundred years of art, adventure and achievement in the Columbia Mountains with two opportunities for artists: the Balsam Lake Art Camps Program and the Caribou Artists’ Cabin Program (see poster below).
+The 2015 Art in the Park program will celebrate one hundred years of art, adventure and achievement in the Columbia Mountains with two opportunities for artists: the Balsam Lake Art Camps Program and the Caribou Artists’ Cabin Program.

 Discover Mount Revelstoke National Park with Street View!